shivanshu-semwal/notes/docs/index.md

 This is a site for my personal notes on computer science, competitive programming, and other tech related things.

+I have divided this site into many sections.
+Also there is a search feature, if you are looking for something just search the term.

 If you like these notes give it a star, and if you find something wrong open a pull request or an issue.